-Common Causes of a Sixth-Degree Burns
+What are the Common Causes of a Sixth-Degree Burns?

 Almost any cause of a burn has the potential to create a sixth-degree burn, so long as there is extensive exposure.
 The prolonged time of contact allows the burn source to not just damage the top layers of skin, but also to burn down to the bone.

 People are likely to suffer from a sixth-degree burn if they are involved in a fire, radiation exposure, explosion, or cooking accident, car accident, or contact with high levels of voltage through an electrical appliance or connection.
 Even firefighters, who go through training to enter burning buildings, are at a risk for these more severe burns due to work hazards.

 A sixth-degree burn damages everything down to the bone, including skin, fat, and muscle.
 Besides exposing bone, as a fifth-degree burn may do, a sixth-degree burn will also damage the bone.
 Most often this results in charring, both of the bone and any surrounding tissues.

 Charring can occur in other degrees of burns, but it is often to a much smaller extent.
 In those cases, medical practitioners would make efforts to remove the charring and other dead tissue because it poses a risk for infection and impedes healing.
 Because of the extensive level of charring for sixth-degree burn victims, there is practically no chance of survival.